part of EDLounge Group.

 Please see below E-safety Act along with other organisations

 The Internet is being used by people who wish to share views and opinions.
 When this is done by an extremist, which is someone who holds extreme political and/or religious views and who may promote illegal or violent action, with the intention to cause those views to be adopted by others, this is defined as online radicalisation.
-It is a form of online grooming by encouraging someone to act in a certain way or manner for malicious reasons.
+It is a form of online grooming by encourages someone to act in a certain way or manner for malicious reasons.

 People with extremist views meet young people through online gaming, or on social media networks and via apps.
 It is evident that children may not perceive online strangers as potentially dangerous or unsafe in the way that they would do in the real world, and therefore they may engage with them on more personal levels.